academind/react-complete-guide-code/README.md

 You can download all the content of a branch via the "Code" button here on Github.
 You can then either [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository or simply download the selected branch content as a ZIP file.

+Please be aware that you cannot push, if you clone the project.
+If you want to keep your commits for later reference and want to push the commits to GitHub, then I suggest you fork the repository.

 **Important:** You always download the **entire branch content!**

 You can then dive into the interesting folders (e.g. the individual code snapshots) locally on your hard drive.